Open-MBEE/flexo-mms-deployment/docker-compose/README.md

     docker run -p 8888:8888 --network=mms5-test-network jupyter/scipy-notebook:latest

-Example of using python `request` lib to call the login url (note the host should be the host defined in the docker-compose file)
+Example of using python `requests` lib to call the login url (note the host should be the host defined in the docker-compose file)

 ```python
 import requests